 If anything needs doing, do it well before the session.
 Take a critical look and make any adjustments necessary to get the best results from your session.
+Consider:

-Moisturize skin and mouth daily.
+- Moisturize skin and mouth daily.

-If you color your hair, be sure it is freshly done (no roots).
+- If you color your hair, be sure it is freshly done (no roots).

 With few exceptions, it is best not to let bangs/hair hang down over the brows.

 Actors are expected to come to auditions looking like your pictures.

-MAJOR TIP: Unless your agent tells you otherwise, don’t make major changes (hair color/style especially) once you have your talent headshots taken– if you do — you will no longer look like your pictures and will need new ones!
+Important: Unless your agent tells you otherwise, don’t make major changes (hair color/style especially) once you have your talent headshots taken– if you do — you will no longer look like your pictures and will need new ones!

 Talent Headshots: Think in terms of medium tones, open necklines, and simple textures/styles.
-If you have an outfit that you think would work nicely that breaks the rules (like all black and/or all white), bring it and we’ll take a look at it.
+If you have an outfit that you think would work nicely that breaks the rules (like all black and/or all white), bring it, and we’ll take a look at it.
 Also:

-Avoid logos on clothing.
+- Avoid logos on clothing.

-Avoid loud/busy patterns Avoid turtlenecks and distracting fashion accessories.
+- Avoid loud/busy patterns Avoid turtlenecks and distracting fashion accessories.

-Textures generally photograph well.
+- Textures generally photograph well.
 Choose colors that compliment your skin tones.

-Don’t forget shoes and simple, non-distracting accessories for each outfit.
+- Don’t forget shoes and simple, non-distracting accessories for each outfit.

-If in doubt, bring it.
-It is better to bring things and not use them than to not bring them and wish you had.
+- If in doubt, bring it.
+It is better to bring things and not use them than not to bring them and wish you had.
 If you are willing to haul it in, we are willing to consider it.

 If you wear glasses:

-Consider wearing contacts if you have them (and/or wear the glasses as a “look” if you are going for a character shot).
+Consider wearing contacts if you have them (and/or wear the glasses as a ‘look’ if you are going for a character shot).

 Modeling headshots & portfolios:

-In general, especially if just starting out:
+In general, especially if you are just starting out:

-Keep clothing and accessories simple.
+- Keep clothing and accessories simple.

-No jewelry for basic comp card pix (for a beauty head or ad style shot, we can discuss jewelry and accessories on a case-by-case basis).
+- No jewelry for basic comp card pix (for a beauty head or ad style shot, we can discuss jewelry and accessories on a case-by-case basis).

-Clothing should show fit well and be in good condition.
+- Clothing should show fit well and be in good condition.
 Consider bringing some or all of the following:

-Adults: A simple black dress (Kids: Sunday best) or (guys) suit.
+- Adults: A simple black dress (Kids: Sunday best) or (guys) suit.

-A well-fitted pair of jeans (not the baggies the kids are wearing today; clothing must fit for portfolio shots so agents and clients can see what they are working with).
+- A well-fitted pair of jeans (not the baggies the kids are wearing today; clothing must fit for portfolio shots so agents and clients can see what they are working with).

-A selection of well fitted, simple tops with various necklines.
+- A selection of well-fitted, simple tops with various necklines.

-In general, bring anything and everything you want us to look at and we will help you decide what is best to wear for the shoot.
+- In general, bring anything and everything you want us to look at, and we will help you decide what is best to wear for the shoot.

 IMPORTANT: To get the most from your session:

-Put everything together you’ll need for the shoot the night before so you don’t forget anything and are not rushed the day of.
+- Put everything together you’ll need for the shoot the night before so you don’t forget anything and are not rushed the day of.

-It is important — to maintain a safe and efficient shooting environment — that the only people in the room while I am working is myself (the photographer), the stylist/assistant(s), and the person(s) being photographed.
-I reserve the right to make exceptions to this policy if I feel asking someone in will — in some way — facilitate a more positive, productive session.
+It is important — to maintain a safe and efficient shooting environment — that the only people in the room, while I am working is myself (the photographer), the stylist/assistant(s), and the person(s) being photographed.
+I reserve the right to make exceptions to this policy if I feel asking someone in will facilitate a more positive, productive session.

 Parents should consider bringing to the shoot:

-Water, juice, etc. to keep the child (and yourself) hydrated during the shoot.
+- Water, juice, etc., to keep the child (and yourself) hydrated during the shoot.

-If your child is not well the day of the shoot, call ASAP to reschedule.
-I can work around small bumps and scratches in Photoshop but there is nothing I can do to make a child look like he/she feels well when she doesn’t.
+If your child is not well on the day of the shoot, call ASAP to reschedule.
+I can work around small bumps and scratches in Photoshop, but I can do nothing to make a child look like he/she feels well when she doesn’t.

 The down payment towards your session time is not refundable.
-You are paying for my time and if I set my time aside for you, I expect to be compensated.
+You are paying for my time, and if I set my time aside for you, I expect to be compensated.
 So, when you book a session time, it is in your best interests to arrive well prepared, on time, and ready to give 100%.